BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## misc

-Some small and useful functions like report error and halt program.
+Some small and useful functions like reporting errors and halting the program.